Introducing Mailbutler’s Shared Inbox Collaboration Features

 Keep a professional tone

-You've probably received an email that sounds rather harsh, like the sender is scolding you, just to find out later that they were in fact happy to share that information with you.
+You've probably received an email that sounds rather harsh, like the sender is berating you, just to find out later that they were in fact happy to share that information with you.

 To avoid this scenario, one of the most important rules of email etiquette is to avoid using sarcasm.
 Instead, write your email positively and keep a professional tone to avoid people misinterpreting your intent.
 Reading startup books is quite helpful in building business acumen and improving your professional tone.